micromaomao/linux-dev/design.md

 ## To consider

-Supervisor notification: uAPI - new uAPI or fanotify?
+Supervisor notification: uAPI - new uAPI, fanotify, or seccomp-unotify?

-Do mutable domains or supervisor notification first?

 ## Future work

-Implement hash table or not?